 The CANS was founded in 1901.
-The first women enrolled in the service fought in the South African (Boer) War.
+The first women who enrolled served in the South African (Boer) War.

 Three years later, the CANS consisted of 25 women.

 In 1904, CANS was renamed the Canadian Army Nursing Corps (CANC).
 Its first matron was Georgina Fane Pope.
 She was responsible for establishing the corps’ uniform, rules and regulations, and recruitment techniques.

-When World War One broke out, there were only five permanent members and 30 reservists.
+At the start of World War One, there were only five permanent members and 30 reservists.
 A recruitment campaign was launched.

 World War I

 When the first contingent of Canadian soldiers sailed for Europe in autumn 1914, 105 nurses left with them.

 Members of the medical corps were noncombatants but that doesn’t mean they were not in danger.
 In June 1917, the hospital ship Llandovery Castle was sunk, and all 14 nurses on-board were killed.
 The following May, No. 1 Canadian General Hospital was bombed, and five nurses were killed.

 27 Facts About the Service